Kenneth Burke

-Kenneth Duva Burke (May 5, 1897 – November 19, 1993) was an American literary theorist, as well as poet, essayist, and novelist, who wrote on 20th-century philosophy, aesthetics, criticism, and rhetorical theory.
+Kenneth Duva Burke (May 5, 1897 – November 19, 1993) was an American literary theorist, poet, essayist, and novelist, who wrote on 20th-century philosophy, aesthetics, criticism, and rhetorical theory.
 As a literary theorist, Burke was best known for his analyses based on the nature of knowledge.
-Further, he was one of the first individuals to stray from more traditional rhetoric and view literature as "symbolic action."
+He was one of the first theorists to stray from more traditional rhetoric and view literature as "symbolic action."

-Burke was unorthodox, concerning himself not only with literary texts, but also with the elements of the text that interacted with the audience: social, historical, political background, author biography, etc.
+Burke was unorthodox, concerning himself not only with literary texts but also with the elements of the text that interacted with the audience: social, historical, political background, author biography, etc.

 For his career, Burke has been praised by The Johns Hopkins Guide to Literary Theory and Criticism as "one of the most unorthodox, challenging, theoretically sophisticated American-born literary critics of the twentieth century."
 His work continues to be discussed by rhetoricians and philosophers.

 Personal history

-Kenneth Duva Burke was born on May 5 in Pittsburgh, Pennsylvania, and graduated from Peabody High School, where his friend Malcolm Cowley was also a student.
-He attended Ohio State University to pursue courses in French, German, Greek, and Latin, but he later dropped out to move closer to New York City, where he enrolled at Columbia University.
+Kenneth Duva Burke was born on May 5, 1897, in Pittsburgh, Pennsylvania, and graduated from Peabody High School, where he befriended classmates Malcolm Cowley and James Light.
+He attended Ohio State University to pursue courses in French, German, Greek, and Latin.
+He moved with his parents to Weehawken, New Jersey, and later enrolled at Columbia University.
 During his time there, he was a member of the Boar's Head Society.
-The constraining learning environment, however, impelled Burke to leave Columbia, never receiving a college diploma.
+The constraining learning environment impelled Burke to leave Columbia, never receiving a college diploma.
 In Greenwich Village, he kept company with avant-garde writers such as Hart Crane, Malcolm Cowley, Gorham Munson, and later Allen Tate.
 Raised by a Christian Science mother, Burke later became an avowed agnostic.